CHECKING IN WITH OUR COMMUNITY

 Now: Check in with others…

 Drummer George Davidson has COPD (Chronic Obstructive Pulmonary Disease) and has now been told he has to quarantine himself from the outside world for weeks.
 Remember that this is a time to check in with others, especially our elders in the music community.
 If you are concerned about anyone please let us know.
-We have created an internal check-in list and our Board will do the best we can within our networks but it will take all of checking in to get through the worst of this crisis.
+Our Board will do the best we can within our networks but it will take all of checking in to get through the worst of this crisis.

 Next: Stay engaged and ask for what you need….